MyEtherWallet/knowledge-base/source/_posts/mewconnect/mewconnect-user-guide.md

 ## __4. Send a Transaction__
 **Step 1.**  Unlock your wallet on MEWconnect.

-**Step 2.**  Connect to the [MEWconnect](https://mewconnect.myetherwallet.com/#/) site, as shown above.
+**Step 2.**  Connect to the [MEWconnect][mewconnect] site, as shown above.

 **Step 3.**  Follow the process of a regular transaction.

 Fill in the ‘To Address’, ‘Amount to Send’, and ‘Gas Limit’ fields.
-If you have any questions, refer to our article on [How to Send a Transaction]().
+If you have any questions, refer to our article on [How to Send a Transaction][sendaTX].

 **Step 4.**  Confirm your transaction on the MEWconnect app.